Chapter III General Administration

 The College recognizes that free speech will sometimes provoke and disturb, but any constitutionally permitted form of speech is permitted on campus.
 Speakers assume responsibility for any violation of law or policy that they may commit on campus, and no public speech activities will be permitted to interfere with the normal activities of the institution.
 The views expressed by any outside speaker are not necessarily those of the College or of any sponsoring organization or faculty member.

-The College and its Regents and employees will abide by all state, local, and federal laws regarding public speech, campaigning, and other political activities on College property or at official College functions.
+The College and its Regents, employees and students will abide by all state, local, and federal laws and Del Mar College policies regarding public speech, campaigning, and other political activities on College property or at official College functions.
 Del Mar College is required by State law and by this policy to remain neutral in all partisan political activities, issues, and campaigns.
 Any political candidate, or proponent or opponent of a political issue, who speaks on campus does so without the endorsement of Del Mar College.
 The Chief Executive Officer (CEO) of the College or designee is responsible for encouraging free public speech on campus and for decisions regarding scheduling and compliance with this policy.
 This public speech policy does not apply to any classroom or instructional activity, with the exceptions specified in A3.11.3 and A3.11.4.

 A3.11.1 Invited Speakers: Any officially recognized student organization, faculty member, faculty organization, or other campus unit may invite outside speakers to the campus.
 Outside speakers may provide their own security forces only when approved in advance by the CEO or his designee.
 The presentations of outside speakers may be recorded for review by the administration or the Board of Regents.